cncf/tag-app-delivery/operator-whitepaper/v2/Operator-WhitePaper.md

 An operator should monitor the update and rollback if there was a problem during the process.

 An operator should report the version of the resources and their health status during the process.
-If there was an error, the version reported should be the version that is currently being used.
+If there is an error, the reported version should be the version that is currently being used.

 #### Backup